The Uppsala University Information Laboratory

 Available thesis projects

 At our lab we host a limited number of thesis projects.
 Those working on these projects become temporary members of the lab, are expected to complete the project under the agreed time constraints (typically 2.5 months for bachelors and 5 months for masters) and to actively participate in the lab activities, so that they can contribute to information sharing and knowledge development.
-Bachelor/Master students get a desk in our lab and are expected to be present (and work :) ) full time, that is, around 40 hours per week; we typically collaborate with maximum 3 students in parallel.
-A high degree of independence, a good level of ambition and good linguistic skills (English) are necessary, as all projects are part of the research activities of the lab and are expected to contribute to it with new knowledge, algorithms, code, etc. It is also expected that each student moderates at least one of our fika meetings.
-For most projects knowledge of C++ is expected.
+Bachelor/Master students are expected to work full time on the project, that is, around 40 hours per week; we typically collaborate with maximum 3 students in parallel.
+A high degree of independence, a good level of ambition and good linguistic skills (English) are necessary, as all projects are part of the research activities of the lab and are expected to contribute to it with new knowledge, algorithms, code, etc. For most projects knowledge of C++ is expected.
 For master projects (and some of the bachelor projects) knowledge of data mining/machine learning is expected.